mmsaki/timevalue/README.md

 python -m venv venv
 ```

-Notice that a venv directory is created in the project folder.
+Notice that a `/venv` directory is created in the project folder.
 To activate the virtual environemnt run

 ```bash
 source ./venv/bin/activate